SPINAL INFLAMMATORY DISORDERS

 Diagnosis and Treatment

 - Diagnostic Procedures: Discitis is typically diagnosed through imaging tests like MRI, which provide a detailed look at the spinal structures.
-Blood tests and biopsy may also be used to identify the specific cause of the infection.
+Blood tests and a biopsy may also be used to identify the specific cause of the infection.

 - Treatment Options: The primary treatment for discitis involves antibiotics to combat the infection, along with pain-management strategies.
 In certain cases, surgery may be necessary to relieve pressure or stabilize the spine.